nsnarender5511/cpp-site/crules-website/docs/developer-guide/contributing.md

 ---
-version: dev
+version: v0.1.0
-last_updated: 2023-07-13
+last_updated: 2023-03-29
-applies_to: crules (current development version)
+applies_to: cursor++ v0.1.0+
 ---

-# Contributing to crules
+# Contributing to cursor++

-> 🤝 Guidelines for contributing to the crules project.
+> 🤝 Guidelines for contributing to cursor++.

 ## Introduction

-Thank you for considering contributing to crules!
+Thank you for considering contributing to cursor++!
 This document provides guidelines and instructions for contributing to the project.
 By following these guidelines, you help maintain the quality and consistency of the codebase.

 ## Code of Conduct